How Much Does It Cost to Build a Stone House? [2025 Data]

 DIY vs. Hiring a Pro

 Unless you have prior contracting experience, have worked with stone walls, understand permitting, and have a team ready to help, you really shouldn’t consider this a DIY job—it’s not like installing stone veneer.
-This is one of the most involved projects, and we recommend that you not even consider tackling this alone.
+This is one of the most involved projects, and we recommend that you not even consider tackling it alone.

 That being said, working with a contractor who permits you to work alongside their team and learn is a great way to understand your home.
 If you’re lucky, maybe you can negotiate a rate for your labor.